Updated August 2026 · Verified against Indigenous Services Canada guidelines

 What types of Indigenous organizations can apply?

-First Nations and Inuit communities, Indigenous-owned organizations (non-charitable), labour organizations, and educational institutions.
+First Nation and Inuit communities, Indigenous-owned organizations and associations (not charitable or religious), labour organizations, and universities, colleges and other learning institutions.
 Individual entrepreneurs and sole proprietors are explicitly excluded — this program funds organizations that build entrepreneurship capacity.
+Indigenous for-profit organizations can be funded, but only for non-commercial activities.

 What's the typical award amount?